-What Can Be Done About Unwelcome Pike
+What Can Be Done About Invasive Pike

 ADF&G is working with the Alaska State Troopers' Bureau of Wildlife Enforcement to step up prosecution of people who illegally stock fish.
-The Alaska Board of Fisheries also relaxed Southcentral pike fishing regulations by allowing anglers to keep all the pike they catch, and by allowing different gear, such as spears and bowfishing.
+The Alaska Board of Fisheries also relaxed Southcentral pike fishing regulations by allowing anglers to keep all the pike they catch, and by allowing additional gear, such as spears and bowfishing.

 In addition, ADF&G has a management plan for invasive northern pike in Alaska.
 The objectives of this plan are to: